CommitteeOfZero/polyversal-coz-linux-patcher/docs/AC.md

 And that's it!
 You can [return to the instructions](/README.md#setup) and pick up where you left off.

+If for some reason the script is unable to successfully install the custom Proton, you can [directly download it here](https://github.com/CommitteeOfZero/ProtonGE-AC/releases/download/1.0.0/protonge-anonymouscode.tar.gz) and [install it manually](https://github.com/GloriousEggroll/proton-ge-custom#installation).

-For troubleshooting, see the aptly-named [TROUBLESHOOTING.md](/docs/TROUBLESHOOTING.md).
+For all other troubleshooting, see the aptly-named [TROUBLESHOOTING.md](/docs/TROUBLESHOOTING.md).